 Have you been thinking about updating your outdated red brick fireplace?
 If so, I’m hopeful that this post will give you the courage to go ahead and just do it!
-I will show you how easy it is to whitewash a red brick fireplace with chalk paint!
+I will show you how easy it is to do a chalk paint whitewash of your brick fireplace!
 This is a fun and simple DIY makeover and a project you can do in just one day!
 And the impact on your living space is amazing!

 But I so badly wanted to update this fireplace that my daughter and I set our minds to getting this project underway.
-Now, I’ll take you through the simple steps we took to update our dated fireplace with chalk paint, starting with a supplies list.
+Now, I’ll take you through the simple steps we did in our budget and beginner friendly chalk paint whitewash brick fireplace makeover, starting with a supplies list.

 This post contains affiliate links.
 If you click on one of these links and make a purchase, I will receive a small commission!
 But this is much appreciated and helps me keep blogging to bring you more helpful content!
 Here is a link to my full disclosure policy.

-Whitewashing outdated brick fireplaces is very popular right now on Pinterest, especially with the popularity of the farmhouse and coastal decor styles.
-A whitewashed brick fireplace also pairs well with most any wall color.
+Whitewashing outdated brick fireplaces is very popular right now on Pinterest, especially with the popularity of the farmhouse and coastal décor styles.
+A chalk paint whitewash brick fireplace also pairs well with most any wall color.
 And, it does wonders to update a room and create a gorgeous focal point.

 What Is Whitewashing With Chalk Paint?